GsellaWasTaken/BeeSwarmMacroAhk/README.md

 -Macro session statistics webpage "Still under work"

-Startup gui with choises such as:
+Startup gui with choices such as:

 -Way to convert [Walk] or [Reset]